 In intermediate algebra, students often get bogged down in formulas and calculations that seem to have little relevance to their lives.
 Math 102 includes some intermediate algebra, but only the parts that are essential for students to succeed in college-level statistics.
-In many fields and careers statistics, rather than algebra, is sufficient (for students who are not majoring in science, engineering or mathematics).
+In many careers statistics is preferred (for students who are not majoring in science, engineering or mathematics).

 The primary objective of Math 102 is to prepare you to take Math 15 at CR.
 Math 102 does not transfer to any other institution.
 It is not an algebra course and it's not a statistics course, but rather, Math 102 focuses on some algebra and some pre-statistics concepts to help you succeed when you take Math 15.
 Topics include algebra, data analysis and critical thinking skills that are relevant to statistics.
-Math 102 will emphasize active learning via collaborative group work.
+Math 102 emphasizes active learning via collaborative group work.